rvaghashiya/starter-academic/content/home/experience.md

         Context-Sensitive Semantic Search Tool

-        * Developed a semantic search tool for impact analysis in testing with an accuracy of ∼ 95%
+        * Semantic search tool for impact analysis in software testing with 95% accuracy
-        * Fine-tuned a pre-trained ELMo (language model) to extract embeddings for semantic mapping
+        * Embeddings using a pre-trained language model (ELMo) for semantic mapping of test cases
-        * Designed an interactive UI visualization scheme for the retrieved results using Python, t-SNE, and matplotlib
+        * Interactive UI visualization scheme for the retrieved results

   # - title: CEO
   #   company: GenCoin